Ristorante Aso

 The Experience: What to Expect as a First-Timer

 Italian fine dining in Tokyo occupies a specific niche: it tends to be quieter and more focused than its European counterparts, with service calibrated to the Japanese standard of attentiveness.
 At Ristorante Aso, the format is built around a tasting menu progression, the architecture of which follows a classical Italian logic while drawing on Japanese seasonal ingredient sensibility.
-For a first-timer, that means the meal is sequenced rather than à la carte , you are moving through courses, not choosing between them.
+For a first-timer, that means the meal is sequenced rather than à la carte, you are moving through courses, not choosing between them.

 The kitchen is in Sarugakucho, a low-key Shibuya sub-district that trades in independent restaurants and boutiques rather than department stores and crowds.
 The surrounding streets are walkable and calm by Tokyo standards, which sets the register before you even arrive.
-Italian kitchens working at this level in Japan often foreground aromatic construction, and the course-by-course progression at a venue like this is typically where you notice it most: a broth, a sauce reduced from Italian technique, or a garnish from the Japanese pantry.
+Italian kitchens working at this level in Japan often foreground aromatic construction, the course-by-course progression at a venue like this is typically where you notice it most: a broth, a sauce reduced from Italian technique, or a garnish from the Japanese pantry.
 Without specific dish data from the venue, no tasting notes can be provided, but the OAD ranking trajectory confirms the kitchen is producing food that knowledgeable diners find worth returning to.

 Service runs on a tight window: lunch from 12:00 to 1:30 pm and dinner from 6:00 to 8:00 pm, Tuesday through Saturday plus Monday, with Wednesday closed.
 Those are compressed seatings.
 A 90-minute lunch window is genuinely short for a multi-course meal, so arrive on time and expect a focused, well-paced service rather than a leisurely two-hour ramble.
 Dinner gives you a two-hour window, which is the more comfortable format for a tasting menu if your schedule allows.